-- If the employee has been employed (or engaged by an employment business) for a full twelve months prior to the claim, you can claim for the higher of either: - o the same month's earning from the previous year - o average monthly earnings from the 2019-20 tax year - If the employee has been employed for less than a year, you can claim for an average of their monthly earnings since they started work. - If the employee only started in February 2020, use a pro-rata for their earnings so far to claim.
+- If the employee has been employed (or engaged by an employment business) for a full twelve months prior to the claim, you can claim for the higher of either: - o the same month's earning from the previous year - o average monthly earnings from the 2019-20 tax year - If the employee has been employed for less than a year, you can claim for an average of their monthly earnings since they started work. - If the employee has been employed for less than a month, use a pro-rata for their earnings so far to claim.